 What were some of your first impressions of working at Bamboo?

-We have a bright, diverse and organic team supporting a vast array of different customers, with different needs, in different fields.
-My software experience has traditionally been in either the Industrial or Public Sector field and while the tools are implemented in similar ways, the use case and approaches can be drastically different.
+We have a bright, diverse, and organic team supporting a vast array of different customers, with different needs, in different fields.
+My software experience has traditionally been in either the Industrial or Public Sector field and while the tools are implemented in similar ways, the use cases and approaches can be drastically different.